allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 }
 ```

-Now, when our base class is ready, we can create a proper parser for our product mocks.
+Now, when the base class is ready, we can create a proper parser for product mocks.

-Let's assume we have a mock for our product request that looks like this:
+Let's assume we have a mock for a product request that looks like this:

 ```json
 {